croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

     content:
       - level: 1
         criteria:
-        - "Defines strategy and implement it within the BA team."
+        - "Defines strategy and implements it within the BA team."
         - "Unblocks problems of any size for the team."
         - "Encourages the team to set ambitious goals and provide support in achieving them."
         - "Retains accountability until a project is fully closed."
-        - "Ensures the BAs have a “own mistakes and learn from them” mindset."
+        - "Ensures the BAs have a “learn from mistakes/challenges” mindset."
         - "Embeds customer focused understanding within the team while delivering projects."
         - "Represents CIL Business Analysis team to other businesses."
-        - "Encourages others to learn new skills."

       - level: 2
         criteria:
-        - "Assess the long-term business goals and creates roadmaps to achieve them."
+        - "Assess the long-term business goals and create/agree roadmaps to achieve them."
-        - "Anticipates short-terms problems/risks and take ownership."
+        - "Anticipates short-term problems/risks and takes ownership."
-        - "Delegates the role to instil BA principles, tools and techniques in other analysts."
+        - "Instil BA principles, tools and techniques in other analysts."
-        - "Presents vision to encourage setting goals and helps direct execution."
+        - "Presents vision to encourage setting goals and helps execution."
-        - "Will consistently course-correct a team."
+        - "Consistently course-correct the team."

       - level: 3
         criteria: